 And this is becoming a favorite online marketing method for both advertisers and affiliates.
 Why?
 The seller makes a sale they otherwise may not have received, and you get a piece of the earnings – win, win.

 Who Can Make Money With Affiliate Marketing?

-Many bloggers and business owners use affiliate marketing to make passive income.
+Many bloggers, publishers, and business owners use affiliate marketing to make passive income.
 Some even take home more than $50,000 each month from affiliate sales alone.
 These bloggers typically have a large and loyal audience – something that can take a lot of time, energy, and effort to build.

 But what if you’re not interested in starting a blog or maintaining your own website?
 Does this mean you can’t get a slice of the affiliate marketing pie?
 Absolutely not!
-In fact, there are plenty of ways to earn money online as an affiliate marketer – no website or blog required.
+In fact, there are plenty of ways to earn money online with affiliate marketing without a website or blog.

 1. Social Media

 Instead of using affiliate links in your blog posts or on your website, you can monetize your online presence on social media.
 Many social networking sites allow users to place affiliate links within their own posts, profiles, groups, and updates.
 This means you can use online communities with millions of active users on them to promote products as an affiliate.

 Facebook is the largest social media platform, with over 2.9 billion users.
 If you already have a personal profile on Facebook, you can start a Facebook business page or group to begin promoting affiliate products.